comp7305-group-1/group-project/doc/README.md

 ### PySpark Dependencies

 To run the project with the required dependency, you need to create a file named `requirements.txt` in the same directory of the python program.
 Add below package into `requirements.txt` and save.

 ```sh
 nltk==3.4.1
 pyspark==2.4.0
 ```

 Run below command in your console.
-Use apt-get to install zip if you don't have it installed.

 ```sh
 pip install -t dependencies -r requirements.txt
 cd dependencies